 B2B Marketing: How to Generate Leads Without a Sales Team

 You don't have a sales team.
-You probably can't afford one yet.
+Probably can't afford one yet.
 Maybe you don't even want one.

 Good news: you don't need one.

 The old B2B playbook was simple.
 Hire sales reps.
 Give them a list.
 Have them cold call.
-Maybe send some emails.
+Send some emails.
 Hope they close deals.

 That model is dying.
 Fast.

-Cold calling has a 2% success rate on a good day.
-Cold emails get ignored or marked as spam.
-And top sales talent costs six figures plus commission.
+Cold calling has like a 2% success rate on a good day.
+Cold emails get ignored or marked spam.
+Top sales talent costs six figures plus commission.

-The traditional B2B sales process assumes buyers are passive.
+Traditional B2B sales assumes buyers are passive.
 That they need to be hunted down.
 Convinced.
 Pressured.

 Modern B2B buyers do their own research.
 They read reviews.
 Compare options.
 Watch demos on YouTube.
 Join Slack communities.
 Ask ChatGPT for recommendations.